kamyararshi/face-expression-recognition/README.md

 ```
 **See this [repo](https://github.com/Tandon-A/emotic) for more info**

-- Modify the config file `emotic.yml`, placed the `./configs/` directory, if needed
+- Modify the config file `emotic.yml`, placed in the `./configs/` directory, if needed
 - training:
 ```bash
 python train_emotic.py